 Six Million Ways To Live is not exactly a new album since it was released briefly on import in 2001, but has been rescued here by Distinctive for a full commercial release.
-It finds Barry Ashworth and crew with plenty to say, dealing with subjects as deep as God, life and the universe – not exactly a walk in the park if you’re after carefree lyrics!
+It finds Barry Ashworth and the Dub Pistols crew with plenty to say, dealing with subjects as deep as God, life and the universe – not exactly a walk in the park if you’re after carefree lyrics.

 The single Problem Is, featuring Terry Hall, is the most immediate and English thing here, with the obvious sound of The Specials coupled to a breezy yet slightly melancholic brass section.
 When the brass reappears in the form of a lone trumpet melody accompanying Soldiers, the Englishness of the instrumentation comes into direct conflict with the US West Coast rapping, giving the track considerable confusion and tension.

-Despite that, the Dub Pistols’ sound is instantly recognizable and there aren’t many acts who can put that on their musical CVs.
+Despite that, the Dub Pistols’ sound is instantly recognisable and there aren’t many acts who can put that on their musical CVs.